What is in this article?:

 - Three-port flow control

-Bleed-off or bypass flow controls
+Bleed-off (bypass) flow controls

 Figure 10-40 shows a bleed-off or bypass flow-control circuit in the at-rest condition.
 This type of flow control circuit bleeds off excess fluid to tank.
 A bleed-off circuit works best in hydraulic circuits using fixed-volume pumps.
 And a bleed-off circuit only works with multiple actuators if they operate one at a time.